TheGoodlike13/liberty_or_death/README.md

 of encrypted shenanigans.

 I think it's safe to say that 'ktutil' is a builder.
 We called #addEntry twice and now we need to call #build.
 Like this: 'wkt goodlike.keytab'.
-This build the file in working directory, I guess.
+This builds the file in working directory, I guess.
 Then we enter 'q' to escape ktutil's grasp.

 Hey guess what!
 I forgot 'sudo' on the next command again! 'sudo klist -kte goodlike.keytab' prints